 The best way for a customer to remove black sludge from a radiator is to disconnect the radiator from the system and flush it outside.

-However this is not always practical and comes with risk such as staining carpets/flooring should the customer spill any black sludge during removal to outside.
+However, this is not always practical and comes with risk such as staining carpets/flooring should the customer spill any black sludge during the removal process.

 Electrically isolate the central heating by switching it off at the fuse spur.